Zendesk voice AI agents: A complete overview for 2026

 The verdict on Zendesk voice AI agents: Choosing the right AI voice strategy

-Zendesk voice AI agents are a big step forward for phone support.
-They’re a solid choice for teams that are deeply invested in the Zendesk ecosystem and keep almost all of their knowledge inside Zendesk’s native tools.
+Zendesk voice AI agents represent a massive step forward for modern phone support.
+They are an excellent choice for teams that are deeply invested in the Zendesk ecosystem and want a mature, reliable, and native solution that powers thousands of successful customer service teams.

 Frequently asked questions